Skip to main content

 The CV

 Be sure that it is accurate, up to date, clear and easy to read, without a single error of grammar, spelling, or formatting.
-The APA website lists the data that must be included.
-The SCS version cannot be longer than 2 pages; you may wish to prepare two versions, one long and one short.
-There are plenty of online resources for CV-writing.
+Your professional association likely lists the data that must be included.
+Many institutions limit the length of CVs submitted to online job application portals to 2 pages; you may wish to prepare two versions, one long and one short.
+There are many online resources for CV-writing.

 Special note on Teaching/Research Interests.
 This datum consists of a list of anywhere from three to six categories, normally appearing on the first page of the CV prior to the listings of your talks, publications if you have any, teaching experience and so on.
 Be aware that departmental committees receive scores of CVs, and that your statement of research/teaching interests is likely to classify you more narrowly than you might wish.
 With this in mind, frame your interests with care, implying breadth and focus simultaneously.
 You can do this, even though it sounds oxymoronic.
 Identify your special areas (diss topic, PhD exams, etc.) and then broadly contextualize them in terms of a chronological period, genre and/or your theoretical interests.

 The importance of putting some thought into this is demonstrated by the following example.
 Department X wishes to hire in Greek literature, but the committee is aware that senior scholar M, a Homerist, loves to teach Sophocles.
 To avoid stepping on M’s toes, the committee decides to focus the search on junior scholars who do not specialize in Sophocles.
-Candidate Z has written a dissertation on Sophocles and the polis, but is very eager to teach outside their dissertation area, and in fact is planning a major article on Aeschylus.
+Candidate Z has written a dissertation on Sophocles and the polis, but is very eager to teach outside their dissertation area, and in fact is planning a major article on public art in Athens.
 They are fully prepared to explain this in their interview.
-Unfortunately, they list their research interests as “Sophocles, ancient education, Seneca, performance theory”; the committee scans the list, looks at their dissertation title and abstract, and decides to put the file on hold.
+Unfortunately, they list their research interests as “Sophocles, Athenian democracy, Greek visual culture”; the committee scans the list, looks at their dissertation title and abstract, and decides to put the file on hold.
 Needless to say, this is an extreme example, and of course there are bound to be committees here and there who desire narrow specialization above all.
 In general, however, describing yourself in generalized terms places you at lower risk for the kind of pigeon-holing that could adversely affect the fate of your application.
-Candidate Z would have been better off with a simple change: “Greek and Roman tragedy, ancient education, performance theory” (she might add up to two additional topics).
+Candidate Z would have been better off with a simple change: “Greek and Roman drama, ancient democracy, visual culture” (she might add up to two additional topics).

 Cover Letters

 Other aspects of the job hunt are either beyond your control (such as letters of recommendation) or a done deal (your transcript and CV).
 By contrast, the cover letter offers you the sole opportunity to describe yourself in the manner you think best.
 Use it wisely.
-While, as Plutarch says, one should not exalt oneself as a young deity of academe, don’t be afraid to sing your own praises in a matter-of-fact way, describing your research interests and their significance in the field, publications if you have them, teaching successes, public lectures (including invited appearances at in-house courses and graduate student colloquia), and so on.
+While, as Plutarch says, one should not exalt oneself as an emergent deity of academe, don’t be afraid to sing your own praises in a matter-of-fact way, describing your research interests and their significance in the field, publications if you have them, teaching successes, public lectures (including invited appearances at in-house courses and graduate student colloquia), and so on.
 You don’t have time to write a different letter for each job application.
-This is worth repeating: you don’t have time to write a different letter for each job application.
 You have a dissertation to finish!
 Instead write two different templates, one for research institutions and one for smaller colleges, and touch them up with a bit of personalization later on.

 Nowadays, many departments maintain informative websites, and committees expect to see evidence in the cover letter and interview that applicants have visited their website and gained some familiarity with faculty, the student body, and departmental degree programs.
-If you are applying to more than 8 or 10 jobs, you will not have time to research all of them in detail; but try to work one or two small pieces of institution- or department-specific information into your letter.
+If you are applying to more than 8 or 10 jobs, you will not have time to research all of them.
 (At the stage of the on-campus interview, of course, you must familiarize yourself with the publication areas of your potential colleagues and the special strengths of the department before arriving on campus.)
 Be sure your information is current.
 Above all, do your best to express your enthusiasm for your dissertation topic and the field in general.
 Engage your readers!
 While they have dozens of files to read, they will take note of eloquent letters that communicate intellectual depth and personal verve.

 Of course, you can take your stand in the cover letter using a much plainer structure and style than the one described below.
 Plenty of successful job applicants simply cover the basics and let the rest of the file speak for itself.
 If you feel uncomfortable with the idea that the letter is a textual extension of yourself, this is the route for you.
 Just be sure the letter is professional, polite, and well-edited, so that its brevity isn’t misinterpreted as lack of interest.

-What to include: where you saw the ad; topic of dissertation and adviser; research and teaching interests, including plans for immediate future; assorted relevant information (in brief); formal request for interview.
-One full page can do it; stop before going over 1 1/2 pages.
+What to include: the post you’re applying for (it’s a courtesy and useful in case the department is hiring more than one post); where you saw the ad; topic of dissertation and adviser; research and teaching interests, including plans for immediate future; assorted relevant information (in brief); formal request for interview.
+One full page can do it; stop before going over 2 pages.

 Detailed advice on structure:

 1) Opening Paragraph: keep it straightforward.
-Specify the job and where you saw the ad.
-Set the tone: for a research university, “I would like to apply for the tenure-track position in Greek history that was advertised on the APA website...” whereas for a small college you might try, “I was excited to see the advertisement for your teaching position in Latin.”
+Set the tone: for a research university, “I would like to apply for the tenure-track position in Greek history...” whereas for a small college you might try, “I was excited to see the advertisement for your teaching position in Asian Studies.”
 Describe your main research and teaching interests in one dynamic sentence.

 3) A Short “show-off” Paragraph, highlighting 1-2 things you’re proud of (special lecture for someone else’s class, conference presentation, an article).
-If you can spin this into a short gesture toward future research, all the better: e.g., “In my APA presentation on this topic I argued that...
-This talk, along with my dissertation chapter on Varro, is pointing the way to future work on...”
+If you can spin this into a short gesture toward future research, all the better: e.g., “In my recent presentation on this topic I argued that...
+This talk is pointing the way to future work on...”
 If showing off makes you uncomfortable, then describe your next project.
 This is important: the committee will interpret this not only as a sign that you’re ready to hit the ground running in your research and near- future publication record, but as a hint about what you’re prepared to teach.

 4) Paragraph on your Teaching Interests.
 As always, try to make a smooth transition from topic to topic.
 Show range, but think carefully before you let them see every eccentric angle of the real you (e.g. “I never teach Homer without getting students to fight mock battles in Bronze Age armor they make themselves”).
 Points like that make your letter stand out, but you may want to aim instead for a more conventional combination of solid and adventurous: “I’ve found that Hollywood westerns enrich my courses on mythology and epic.”
-Or: “In my Latin language classes I like to discuss Latin’s influence in the western tradition, usually by asking students to compare several adaptations of Ovid by Christopher Marlowe and Ted Hughes.”
+Or: “In my Arabic language classes I like to discuss the role of public intellectuals in Arabic political culture, usually by asking students to read op-eds...”
 Incorporation of creative projects, web research, cross-disciplinary work, or an innovative approach to teaching grammar — say, by including a brief crash course on the Indo-European language family — will put your interests and skills center stage.

 5) Extra Information.
 Your next project, if you haven’t already mentioned it; special reasons why you’re perfect for this job.
 For the latter, write 2 versions, one for small college, one for big university.
-If it's a job you especially want, you might mention the English department’s famous scholar of the classical tradition, or the school’s reputation if you can make it sound sincere; e.g. the core at Chicago or the intense small college atmosphere at the University of Puget Sound.
+If it's a job you especially want, you might mention some element of the school’s reputation if you can make it sound sincere, e.g. the core at Chicago or the intense small college atmosphere at the University of Puget Sound.
 Family connections to the area, including spousal/partner’s employment there, or a special desire to teach at the school (for a specific and plausible reason!) are fine, but don’t lay on the sentiment with a trowel.
 Don’t say that you’d like to have professor X as a colleague; it’s tacky and sounds like a graduate student application.

 6) Closing.
 Interview contact information over the holidays.